EpiqSty/BaC/README.md

 - decouple needed skills and competencies among whole business life-cycle for the sake of:
   - redundancy/reilability
   - ease of access to all variety thru the code hubs
-  - time to market reduction & speedu of response to the changes
+  - time to market reduction & speedup of response to the changes
   - at the end the survivability
 - provide and secure fair compensation to all contributors, based on:
   - amount of their contribution